RS1999ent/miniNExT/README.md

          directoy or fully qualified path to file that contains the configuration in protobuf text format.
 By default, it uses the file named "protobufconfig" if this isn't specified
+         -c/--predone_bgpdconfig - If 1, this means that the bgpd configs are already predone and shouldn't be generated from the protobufconfig -d/--delete_configs - If 1, then we want to delete the config tree that was created

          -h - displays helpline for commandline options

 Configuration format: